mrazomej/phd/src/frontmatter/acknowledgements.md

 relationships have not been limited to Caltech only.
 I spent a total of six months at the Marine Biological Laboratory (MBL) as a teaching assistant for the Physiology and the Physical Biology of the Cell courses.
-There, I had the fortune to interact with Wallace Marshall, Jane Kondev, Hernan Garcia, Julie Theriot, and Madhav Mani, all of which have been supportive and inspiring throughout these years.
+There, I had the fortune to interact with Wallace Marshall, Jane Kondev, Hernan Garcia, Greg Huber, Julie Theriot, and Madhav Mani, all of which have been supportive and inspiring throughout these years.
 At MBL, I also met my good friends Cat Triandafillou and Christina Hueschen, who I'll be joining up north for the coming stage of my career.

 After this long list, I would like to dedicate specific words to Rob: